 - When your hardware keyboard isn’t working

-As you can see from the image above, Mobile Mouse Remote has more than just a basic QWERTY keyboard, but also includes a built-in number pad, and a keyboard made specifically for function keys and directional keys.
+As you can see from the image above, Mobile Mouse Remote has more than just a basic QWERTY keyboard.
+It also includes a built-in number pad and a keyboard made specifically for function keys and directional keys.